 - 1. List of all tournament personnel, including telephone numbers and email addresses. - 2.
 Hotel accommodations, room rates, contact information and telephone numbers. - 3.
 Transportation information, including driving directions. - 4.
-Campus and city maps, restaurants (on and off campus) and places of interest. - 5.
+Campus and city maps. - 5.
 Host family information (if applicable). - 6.
 Schedule of competitive and social events, including appropriate attire. - 7.
 Schedule and location of meetings. - 8.
 Practice schedule and procedures. - 9.
 Uniform and logo restrictions. - 10.
 Athletic training services. - 11.
 Provisions for inclement weather and evening matches. - 12.
 Media information. - a.
 Videotaping. - b.
 Sports information requests for materials. - c.
 Postcompetition interviews. - d.
 Results. - e.
 Webcasting links if available at the site. - 13.
 Ticket policy and availability for participating institutions.

-IMPORTANT: A copy of this information must be sent for approval to the NCAA championships managers (John Bugner and Kelsey Jones) before sending it to the participants.
+IMPORTANT: A copy of this information must be sent for approval to the NCAA championships managers (John Bugner and TBD) before sending it to the participants.
 Any additional information should be sent to these individuals at the same time it is sent to the participants.